angular-schule/website-articles/blog/2019-07-resolvers/README.md

 ## Resolving multiple streams

 In the previous example we resolved exactly one Observable using the `AsyncPipe`.
-But what's when it comes to multiple data sources?
+But what happens when it comes to multiple data sources?
 If we used multiple resolvers, the router would wait for all of them to finish so that multiple data sets would be available for the component.

 A solution without resolvers is a bit more complex but not impossible.